-The year over year increase in the provision for product rebates of \$43.5 million was primarily attributable to greater utilization of our patient co-pay programs and higher per patient payments under both Medicaid and commercial managed care programs.
+The provision for product rebates increased from \$350.1 million in 2020 to \$371.6 million in 2021.
+The increase was primarily attributable to greater utilization of our patient co-pay programs primarily with the launch of Qelbree in May 2021, and higher per patient payments under both Medicaid and commercial managed care programs.

-The provision for product returns of \$23.9 million in 2020 increased from \$10.7 million in 2019.
-The increase is primarily due to unfavorable actual returns experienced in the first quarter of 2020 for discontinued Trokendi XR commercial blister pack configurations, for which all production and distribution ceased in 2017.
+The provision for product returns decreased from \$23.9 million in 2020 to \$12.7 million in 2021.
+This decrease was primarily due to the unfavorable actual returns experienced in the first quarter of 2020 for discontinued Trokendi XR commercial blister pack configurations, for which all production and distribution ceased in 2017.

-The provision for sales discounts increased by \$6.8 million, from \$61.1 million in 2019 to \$67.9 million in 2020.
-The increase is due to impact of price increase.
+The provision for sales discounts increased from \$67.9 million in 2020 to \$69.4 million in 2021.
+The increase is due to higher gross sales.